canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/cgroups.rst

 Every service started by ``systemd`` is automatically placed into its own dedicated cgroup.
 This provides several benefits:

-- When a service is stopped, ``systemd`` can reliably terminate the main process of its children by killing all tasks within the service's cgroup.
+- When a service is stopped, ``systemd`` can reliably terminate all processes within the service's cgroup.
 - ``systemd`` can accurately track the resource consumption of each service.
 Tools like ``systemd-cgtop`` provides a real-time view of CPU, memory, and I/O usage, broken down by service.
 - Administrators can easily apply resource limits directly to a service using: